mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 C# was the first target language for Durable Functions.
 Javascript is now fully supported too.

-F# wasn't initially mentioned as supported, but since F# runs on top of the same .NET runtime as C#, it always worked.
+F# wasn't initially declared as officially supported, but since F# runs on top of the same .NET runtime as C#, it always worked.
 I had a blog post
-[Azure Durable Functions in F#](https://mikhail.io/2018/02/azure-durable-functions-in-fsharp/) and then added some	[samples](https://github.com/Azure/azure-functions-durable-extension/tree/master/samples/fsharp) to the oficial repository.
+[Azure Durable Functions in F#](https://mikhail.io/2018/02/azure-durable-functions-in-fsharp/) and then added some	[samples](https://github.com/Azure/azure-functions-durable-extension/tree/master/samples/fsharp) to the official repository.

 Here are two examples from that old F# code of mine (they have nothing to do with our today's domain):